 Regular maintenance doesn’t just extend your unit’s lifespan.
 Maintenance keeps your machine operating at tip-top shape, which means faster and more efficient cooling while minimizing energy usage.

 But if you can’t afford annual AC checkups, at the very least avoid procrastinating when something does go wrong.

 If you hear something weird, like grinding or internal dripping, then get it checked.
 If something smells off, get it checked.
 If you see unusual black growths or leaking liquid, get it checked!

-It’s better to be safe than sorry, and fixing the problem early is often cheaper than replacing the entire unit when it breaks down for good.
+It’s better to be safe than sorry, and fixing the problem early is often cheaper than replacing the entire AC unit when it breaks down.